89rat/pqshield-api/PRODUCTION_DEPLOYMENT_SUMMARY.md

 - **Technical Support**: Real-time chat and email support
 - **Community**: Discord server for developers and security professionals

 **The future of quantum-resistant security is here.
-Welcome to PQShield API.**
+Welcome to PQ359 API.**